Service (Tenrikyo): Gagaku

 Though gagaku is not performed during the Service proper, it is sometimes performed during the offering ritual and the prayer ritual which precede the Service.
 Gagaku became a part of Tenrikyo's ceremonies because of Tenrikyo's early association with Shinto.
 The first time gagaku was associated with Tenrikyo's ceremonies was in 1888 during the observation of Nakayama Miki's first anniversary of her death.

 Mikagura-uta

 The earliest account of the Service occurs in the year 1863, when follower Chusaku Tsuji prayed for the recovery of his sister's insanity.
-Nakayama taught Tsuji and other followers at the time to chant the divine name, "Namu, Tenri-O-no-Mikoto!
-Namu, Tenri-O-no-Mikoto!" while beating the hyoshigi (wooden clappers).
+Nakayama taught Tsuji and other followers at the time to chant the divine name, "Namu, Tenri-Ō-no-Mikoto!
+Namu, Tenri-Ō-no-Mikoto!" while beating the hyoshigi (wooden clappers).
 The length of the service was determined by burning an entire incense stick.

 The Place for the Service, which might be regarded as a sanctuary, was not built until 1864, some twenty-six years after Tenrikyo's founding in 1838.